beda-software/fhir-py/README.md

 * `async` .fetch_all() - makes query to the server and returns a full list of `Resource`
 * `async` .first() - returns `Resource` or None
 * `async` .get(id=id) - returns `Resource` or raises `ResourceNotFound`
+* `async` .count() - makes query to the server and returns the total number of resources that match the SearchSet

 # SyncFHIRClient